 Yesterday morning as I was drinking my coffee I looked out the window and I could see a dark fire in the sky to the East.
 I went outside and the sky was a beautiful range of yellows, reds, and magenta.
 The combination of the early morning light, and its reflection and diffusion through the clouds, had created a light that had pink quality too.
 It was almost magical, and I stood there for several minutes admiring this beautiful sight.

 Something occurred to me while doing this...the only thing keeping me from doing what I want with my life is me.
 It's not God, it's not my circumstances, or the money in the bank, it's me.
-I've been trying so hard to figure out how to be a professional landscape and nature photographer and everyday I'm trying to figure it out I'm missing opportunities like this awesome sunrise.
+I've been trying so hard to figure out how to be a professional photographer and everyday I'm trying to figure it out I'm missing opportunities like this awesome sunrise.
 I can shoot locally and already do (but not consistently enough).
 I can blog (I have journalism degree).
 I can create products that people want (I have a marketing degree).
 What I need to do is create them and do it consistently.